📢 Follow ST on Google News Click Here

 BharatPe Fined Again for Invoices to Fake Vendors

-The fintech unicorn has been on the radar of the Directorate General of Goods and Services Tax Intelligence (DGGI) for many months now, where the governing body is scrutinising the financial data of BharatPe.
+The fintech unicorn has been on the radar of the Directorate General of Goods and Services Tax Intelligence (DGGI) for many months now, where the governing body is scrutinizing the financial data of BharatPe.
 The company, which was fined by DCGI in October 2021, was fined again for an amount close to Rs 1.5 crore because of the reports that state that the company has generated invoices for non-existent vendors.
 BharatPe has to deposit Rs 12.5 crore in total.
 The Suhail Sameer-led company had to deposit Rs 11.5 crore on the earlier occasion as a penalty.

 Ashneer Grover Claimed that the Gold Loan Vertical Launch was his Brainchild